 Thank you to all our businesses who have contributed to the evidence base through 1-2-1 consultations, strategy workshops and business surveys, and helped share our visitor survey.
 You can read more about our engagement activities below.

-The initial findings from the research and data collected are published in the Baseline report, which can be viewed by clicking on the button below.
+The findings from the research and data collected are published in the Baseline report, which can be viewed by clicking on the button below.

-In order to inform the evidence base, Blue Sail held one-to-one consultations with 15 key stakeholders to discuss the destination, visitor markets, challenges and opportunities in greater detail.
+In order to inform the evidence base, we held one-to-one consultations with 15 key stakeholders to discuss the destination, visitor markets, challenges and opportunities in greater detail.
 Organisations participating in one-to-ones included Winchester Cathedral, Winchester College, Marwell, The Science Centre, Hampshire Cultural Trust, The Hat Fair (Play to the Crowd), Winchester BID, Hampshire Fare, South Downs National Park, Lainston House, Wallops Wood, Long Barn, The Grange Wine and Vineyards of Hampshire.

 During early July, workshops were held across two days in venues in and outside Winchester.
 These drew approximately 60 stakeholders across the two days who were able to work together to identify challenges and opportunities for Winchester, priorities for the emerging tourism strategy and specific needs they have as businesses operating in the district.
 The outputs from the stakeholder workshop can be downloaded below.